 Sleepwalking is a type of sleep disorder.
 A person who is sleepwalking may walk around or do other complex behaviors while still asleep.
 It may be as simple as sitting up in bed or as complex as leaving the house and going for a drive.

-It is not clear exactly what causes sleepwalking.
-Some people are more likely to sleepwalk.
+It is not clear what causes sleepwalking.
+Some people are more likely to sleepwalk than others.
 The sleepwalking may be triggered by:

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-You will be asked about your:
+You may have: